-Keeping Australia Connected – the telecommunications industry
+Keeping Australians Connected – the telecommunications industry

-Australia’s communication networks - responding to COVID-19
+Australia’s communications service providers - responding to COVID-19 and customer needs

-- All providers are working hard to minimise any disruptions and maintain our vital communication networks, including the provisioning of extra capacity wherever the risk of congestion becomes apparent.
+- All service providers are working hard to minimise any disruptions and maintain our vital communication networks, including the provisioning of extra capacity wherever the risk of congestion becomes apparent.
 This includes Triple Zero and other emergency service communications.

 - It is also recommended to explore the self-service and online options – including interactive chat and customer forums - to interact with your service provider and get advice, rather than calling the customer service number.
 Providers’ call centres are under higher than usual pressure at present and you may experience longer wait times.

 - Another issue has been the imposition of major COVID-19 lock-downs in some offshore countries, including places that provide IT and/or customer service and technical support for Australian service providers.
-In some cases, this has disrupted the migration of some Australian services – i.e. when a customer is moving their service from one provider to a different provider.
-These issues are being addressed by the industry as a matter of the highest priority.

-Support is available for customers:
+Support is available: